 We want to ensure you remain in control of your personal data.

-The new General Data Protection Regulations give you the following rights:
+The new GDPR give you the following rights:

 The right to be informed about how we use your personal data.

 The right to access your personal data.

 The right to obtain a copy of the personal information we hold (this is known as subject access request).

 The right to have your data erased (though this will not apply where it is necessary for us to continue to use the data for a lawful reason).

 The right to restrict the processing of your personal data.

 The right to object to your data being used for marketing and or profiling.

 Where technically feasible, you have the right to the data portability of the personal data you have provided to us which we processed.